buildingSMART/IFC4.3.x-development/docs/properties/u/UpstreamMaintenanceWaterLevel.md

 UpstreamMaintenanceWaterLevel
 =============================

-Design maximum upstream water level for the lock complex
+Design maximum upstream water level for the lock complex.